-Baked vegan gingerbread cheesecake which is utterly creamy, indulgent and perfect for Christmas.
-This festive dessert has no nuts and no tofu.
-And it's great for using leftover gingerbread cookies and even stale gingerbread houses!
+This baked vegan gingerbread cheesecake is so creamy, indulgent and perfect for sharing at Christmas.
+This festive dessert has no nuts or tofu and is perfect for using leftover gingerbread cookies (or even gingerbread houses)!

 Notes about the ingredients

 Gingerbread, ginger snaps, ginger nut, or leftover gingerbread house cookies.
 I used leftover slightly partially decorated stale cookies from my gingerbread cookie recipe.
-Freshly baked or store-bought cookies will work well too.
+Alternatively, you can use Biscoff cookies or plain sweet cookies.

 Brown or coconut sugar sweetens the cheesecake and provides lovely caramel undertones.
 Alternatively, you can use cane sugar or a liquid sweetener of choice.